rankoliang/Dino-War/README.md

 **How is the score calculated?**

 Once the user starts the battle, the game will count each dinosaurs value starting with the red team.
-The computer will place each teams total value under the Actual Count container.
+The computer will place each teams total value in the actual count container.
-If atleast one of your answers is equal to the actual count value, you are allowed to proceed to the next level.
+If atleast one of your answers is equal to the actual count value, you will be allowed to proceed to the next level.
 A perfect game will consist of two correct answers awarding you a badge!
 You can view your earned badge on the level select screen. ~To be implemetned